-No longer the technical expert, the heroic aesthete or the inspired individual of our earlier modern past, the contemporary designer draws upon dispersed sources of creativity and innovation.
-Collaboration, today, is key.
+No longer the technical expert, the heroic aesthete, or the inspired individual of our earlier modern past, the contemporary designer draws upon dispersed sources of creativity and innovation.
+Collaboration, today, is critical.
 For design practitioners, a central paradox of our times is the increasing specialization, on the one hand, but on the other, the need for more broad-ranging and holistic integration of design tasks, working between and across design disciplines.
-Design is becoming an ever-more social, indeed sociable, process.
+Design is becoming an ever-more social, indeed sociable process.

-Broadly speaking, the balance of design agency is shifting from the all-knowing designer who creates things that are good for passively grateful consumers, to a dialogue which involves more careful and systematic processes of user consultation, research, co-design, testing, evaluation and continuous redesign.
-The emerging design democracy turns the designer into conversationalist, facilitator, mentor and pedagogue.
-As a consequence, the legacy self-understanding of the designer as artist, technocrat and expert is thrown into question.
+Broadly speaking, the balance of design agency is shifting from the all-knowing "designer" who creates things that are good for passively grateful consumers, to a dialogue which involves more careful and systematic processes of user consultation, research, co-design, testing, evaluation, and continuous redesign.
+The emerging design democracy turns the designer into a conversationalist, facilitator, mentor, and pedagogue.
+As a consequence, the legacy self-understanding of the designer as artist, technocrat, and expert is thrown into question.
 The new politics of design plays through tensions between historical roles and contemporary expectations.
 Along the way, what's lost and what's gained?
 What is inherently difficult about the new designer-user relations, and what is intrinsically liberating?

 As soon as the balance of agency shifts, a polymorphous, polyvalent social world presents itself.
-'Any color you like, as long is it's black’, said the heroic Henry Ford, who conveniently assumed that every consumer in his mass market had identical needs and interests.
+'Any color you like, as long as it's black,' said the heroic Henry Ford, who conveniently assumed that every consumer in his mass-market had identical needs and interests.
 But as soon as you start talking niche markets, usability and customization, you discover diversity in an ever more dazzling range of hues and shades—local and global, of different abilities and disabilities, of ages and cultures and genders and affinities.
 The paradox of today's design democracy is that designing for everybody means designing for many different interests and uses.